-Travelling by metro in the former USSR countries can be a mind blowing experience.
+Going underground in the former USSR countries is a mind blowing experience.
 A world of crystal chandeliers, shining marble, and perfect symmetry.
 Take the escalator down to a place where time stood still and the Cold War prevail.
 A dark and mysterious place where you never know what to expect at the next station.

 1 Yekaterinburg, Russia.
 The metro in Yekaterinburg was the last one to open before the Soviet fall in 1991.
 Formerly called Sverdlovsk, the industrial city is known as the “Capital of the Urals”.
 The metro, which only has one line, is characterized by a futuristic design and large illuminated objects.
 Highlights: Botanicheskaya, Chkalovskaya, and Prospekt Kosmonavtov.